 }

-To bind the data source, set its model type PivotViewData to TValue of the PivotEngine class.
+To bind this data source, set the model type PivotViewData to the TValue parameter of the PivotEngine class, as shown below:

 private PivotEngine<DataSource.PivotViewData> PivotEngine = new PivotEngine<DataSource.PivotViewData>();

-Then call the data source in GetData method of PivotController.cs file.
+Next, call the data source in the GetData method within the PivotController.cs file:

 public async Task<object> GetData(FetchData param)